cloudwu/pbc/README.md

 ## Enum

-With message API , you can use both string and integer as the enum type , and with pattern api it must be integer.
+With message API , you can use both string and integer as enum type .
+They must be integer in Pattern API.

 ## Lua bindings